atrial septal defect (hole in the heart)

 Heredity (genetics) may play a role in ASD.
 In some cases, it may be due to a difference in one or more genes.

 The major signs and symptoms of atrial septal defect (ASD) are:

 Most children with ASD don't have symptoms, even with a large ASD.
 However, some children and adults with ASD may develop symptoms which include:

-In most people with ASD who develop symptoms, the symptoms don't develop
+In most people with ASD who develop symptoms, the symptoms don't develop until adulthood.

-exam, and tests.
+Atrial septal defect (ASD) is diagnosed using a medical history, a physical exam, and tests.
 ASD is usually found in infants or children during a routine physical exam.
 However, some people with ASD are not diagnosed until adulthood.

 Medical and family history

 The doctor will listen to your child's heart with a stethoscope for a heart murmur.
 The doctor will also check for signs of increased blood flow to the lungs.